annaesvensson/yellow-publish/style-guide.md

 * `Datenstrom Yellow` is the full product name - not "Yellow CMS".
 * An `extension` gives you additional features, languages and themes - not "plugin".
 * A `layout` is a HTML file, it can render a complete or a partial page - not "template".
-* A `navigation` is automatically generated from your content folders - not "menu bar".
+* A `navigation` is automatically generated from content folders - not "menu bar".
 * The `page settings` can be configured at the top of each page - not "front matter".
 * A `shortcut` is a way to extend Markdown with additional features - not "shortcode".
 * A `static generator` makes the entire website in advance, instead of waiting for the request.
-* The `system settings` contain the settings of your website and of all installed extensions.
+* The `system settings` contain the settings of the website and of all installed extensions.
 * A `theme` is a CSS file, it may come with additional images, fonts, JavaScript and so on.
 * A `web editor` allows you to edit a website in a `web browser` - not "admin panel".
 * A `web server` is a computer software/hardware required to run a website.